mihaprajs/mihaprajs/README.md

 I'm a young and curious guy trying to learn new things
 -----------------------------------------------------------------

-* 🏫 Freshman of Bioinformatics at University of Primosrka
+* 🏫 Sophomore of Bioinformatics at University of Primosrka
 * 🏓 My main hobies are photography and cycling
 * 📧 Contact me here: [eMail](mailto:rvkrexzat@mozmail.com)